Younger v. Harris

 Younger v.
 Harris, 401 U.S. 37 (1971), was a case in which the United States Supreme Court held that United States federal courts were required to abstain from hearing any civil rights tort claims brought by a person who is currently being prosecuted for a matter arising from that claim.
+The case is the namesake of Younger abstention.

 Facts

+In 1966, several months after the Watts riots and in response to the killing of Leonard Deadwiler (a Black man shot by police while driving his pregnant wife to the hospital), John Harris, Jr., was arrested while handing out leaflets which said, among other things, "Wanted for the murder of Leonard Deadwiler, Bobo the cop."

-A California statute prohibited advocating "unlawful acts of force or violence [to] effect political change."
-The defendant, Harris, was charged with violating the statute, and he sued under 42 U.S.C. § 1983 to get an injunction preventing District Attorney Evelle J. Younger from enforcing the law on the grounds that it violated the free speech guarantee.
+Harris, a member of the Progressive Labor Party, was indicted on two violations of the California Criminal Syndicalism Act, §§11400 and 11401.
+These statutes prohibited advocating "unlawful acts of force or violence [to] effect political change."
+Harris faced 14 years on each count.

+While prosecution was pending, Harris sued under 42 U.S.C. § 1983 to get an injunction preventing District Attorney Evelle J. Younger from enforcing the law on the grounds that it violated the free speech guarantee.
+He was joined in this action by Jim Dan and Diane Hirsch, members of the PLP, and Farrel Broslawsky, a history instructor.
+In Harris v.
+Younger, 281 F. Supp.
+507 (C.D.
+Cal.
+1968), the district court found the Act unconstitutional, enjoining the state from further prosecution of Harris.
+Younger appealed.

 Decision and precedent

 In an 8–1 decision, the Court held that federal courts may not hear the case until the person is convicted or found not guilty of the crime unless the defendant will suffer an irreparable injury that is "both great and immediate."
 Merely having to endure a criminal prosecution is no such irreparable harm.

 There are three exceptions to Younger abstention: